Schedule a Free Consultation

 Medical Insurance and Dental Trauma Procedures

-February 4, 2019 Dental Medical Billing 3 min read
+February 4, 2019 Dental Billing, Dental Medical Billing 2 min read

-Dental practices must include every information that medical insurance companies require on their claims.
+Dental practices must include all information medical insurance companies require on their claims.
 Once the claims are processed successfully, patients can receive coverage and pay less out-of-pocket for procedures that could fix teeth damaged by unfortunate events.
+Just as dentists collaborate with medical carriers, eAssist also collaborates with dentists assisting them with their billing needs.
+Schedule a consultation to find out more.

 1 Comments